Confederate Memorial (Arlington National Cemetery): Base

-Critical assessment
+Reception

-The Washington Post lauded the memorial when it was unveiled.
+In 1914, The Washington Post lauded the memorial when it was unveiled.
 It was effusive in its praise for the monument's focus on peace and the future, its emphasis on the South's fight for constitutional rights and not slavery, and its repetitive images focusing on the sacrifices made by the heroic common soldier.
 Unnamed European art critics cited by The Sunday Star newspaper said it was "a marvel of facial expression and allegorically perfect".
 Colonel William Couper, a faculty member at the Virginia Military Institute (VMI), praised it in 1933 as "magnificent and impressive".

 Modern critics have been somewhat more equivocal.
 Keith Gibson, executive director of the VMI museum system, says the Confederate Memorial is a "superb example of Ezekiel's style and imagery", and one of the artist's most significant works.
 Gibson nevertheless faults the memorial for its static posing and "hard contours".
 Historian Katherine Allamong Jacob, however, notes that while the memorial is "intensely dramatic" it is also "not a little sentimental".
 In 2007, The Washington Post reporter Linda Wheeler found the memorial ornate and romantic and praised it as a vivid reflection of Victorian artistic taste.
 Kirk Savage, associate professor of art history and architecture at the University of Pittsburgh, criticizes the memorial for being "clearly the product of white supremacist thinking and practice".
 Historian Erika Lee Doss agrees, calling it "a pro-southern textbook illustrated in bronze".

+In 2020, Arlington National Cemetery installed a plaque near the statue, informing visitors that the memorial features "highly sanitized depictions of slavery".